Policies

 • Duplication of photographs or archival materials and reprinting of photographs is allowed if it can be done without injury to the material and when not otherwise restricted, and with permission from the librarian in charge of the collection.

-• In order to locate items again in the future and for citation purposes, all photographs must include an ESL citation label (availalbe at the archives use table).
+• In order to locate items again in the future and for citation purposes, all photographs should include an ESL citation label (available at the archives use table).

-• Cameras with no flash (including phones) are allowed after completion of Camera Use Policy Form during reader registration.* Photography with no flash is allowed free of charge.
+• Cameras with no flash including mobile phones and stands are allowed after completion of Camera Use Policy Form during reader registration.
+There are no fees for taking photos.

 • Due to the fragility of the materials, scanning of archives is not allowed without consultation with the librarian.
-For photocopies or scans, prepayment is required (No cash, check to UC Regents ONLY).
+We would be happy to scan something for you as long as it won't damage the material.

 Copyright Restrictions: